Fairly Funded Education

 • Advance legislation for a Fair Funding Formula that will significantly increase the amount of funding that the Philadelphia School District receives.
 PA must abandon its reliance on property taxes to fund its public education – a process that restricts your educational access to your zip code and disproportionately benefits wealthier locations of the commonwealth and hurts poorer ones in our commonwealth.

 • Fight to end Toxic Schools and increase school safety.
-This means demanding remediation for lead, asbestos, and mold in all school buildings and rebuilding our public school infrastructure.
+This means working towards and investing in remediation for lead, asbestos, and mold in all school buildings and rebuilding our public school infrastructure.
+In addition to legislation addressing lead in our schools’ drinking water, I am working on legislation to address asbestos in our schools.

-• Support the recruitment, hiring, and retention of more Black, Latinx, Asian, LGBTQI, ESL teachers in all public schools.
+• Support the recruitment, hiring, and retention of more Black, Latinx, Asian, LGBTQI, and ESL teachers in all public schools.
 I will fight for a sizable expansion of teacher-training programs that focus on training more teachers with cultural competency for our state’s increasingly diverse student population.
+I am pushing for Increasing support for students, as well.